-Creating an eco-friendly garden is easier than you might think – just a few simple changes can make a big difference to your garden's impact on the environment.
+Learning how to create an eco-friendly garden is easier than you might think – just a few simple changes can make a big difference to your garden's impact on the environment.
 It’s easy to feel overwhelmed by the huge environmental problems threatening our planet at the moment and you could be forgiven for wondering how anything you do in your own garden could possibly make a difference.

 1. Plant for pollinators

 The recent decline in the number of bees and other pollinating insects could have serious consequences for us all because so many food crops depend on them.
 So one of the easiest tips for how to create an eco-friendly garden is to choose plenty of bee-friendly plants, and including a variety of different flower shapes to suit different feeding habits – some bees have very long tongues and love the tubular flowers of foxgloves, whereas other pollinators prefer the open flowers of echinacea and buddleia, for example.
 Avoid ‘double’ flowers with layered petals – these sometimes have no nectar or pollen at all but even when they do, the extra petals make it difficult for pollinators to access them.

 As beneficial insects love wildflowers, you could even plant a mini meadow in a sunny part of your garden.
 Try the lovely Bee and Pollinators wildflower seed mix from The Grass People which has good balance of annuals, perennials and grasses.

 2. Give wildlife a home